tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 ```

 it looks like this file is recreated after each application build so it
-makes sense to ad this command to `postinstall` script in _package.json_:
+makes sense to add this command to `postinstall` script in _package.json_:

 ```diff
   "scripts": {